monk-io/docs/docs/develop/entities.md

 ## Webhook lifecycle

 If your logic needs a lot of dependencies, or you don't want to write JavaScript code, you can register webhook url of your own service.
-In this case, Monk will send request for each lifecycle event and will expect a response with updated Entity state.
+In this case, MonkOS will send request for each lifecycle event and will expect a response with updated Entity state.

      lifecycle: